Raising Financially Independent Children | Children's Bureau

 Raising Financially Independent Children

-As parents, we all want our children to grow up to be successful.
-For some, this means going to college.
-For others, this may look like pursuing a trade or starting a family.
-No matter what our definitions of success may be, the majority of parents all want at least one common trademark of success for their kids: Financial Independence.
+As parents, we all want our children to be successful.
+For some, this means going to college; for others, pursuing a trade or starting a family.
+Regardless of our definitions of success, most parents want one common goal for their kids: financial independence.

 What Is Financial Independence?

-Financial independence means that adult children no longer need the financial support from their parents or guardians.
-This doesn’t mean that a parent has to completely cut off their child, they can still provide some form of financial aid.
-This just means that a child can fully support their financial obligations without relying on support from their parents.
-While most parents hope that their child will achieve this point in their life sooner than later, for most young adults this does not occur the second they turn 18.
-For some, it may even be years after they move away from home – or longer!
-Why?
+Financial independence means adult children no longer need financial support from their parents or guardians.
+It doesn’t mean a parent has to cut off their child completely; they can still provide some aid.
+This means that children should be able to fully support their financial obligations without relying on their parents.
+While most hope their child achieves this sooner, this doesn’t happen at 18 for most young adults.
+For some, it may take years or longer after moving out.
+Why is that?

 Barriers to Financial Independence

-Unfortunately, young people are facing more barriers to financial independence than ever before.
-For starters, debt is a huge issue in the United States today, often beginning with student loans.
-Today, 70 percent of all college students graduate with a significant amount of loans.
-Collectively, over 44 million Americans hold nearly $1.5 trillion in student debt.
-That means that roughly one in four American adults are currently paying off student loans.
+Young people face more barriers to financial independence than ever.
+Debt is a massive issue in the United States, often starting with student loans.
+Today, 70% of college students graduate with significant debt, severely impacting their career plans.
+Over 44 million Americans hold nearly $1.6 trillion in student debt, meaning roughly one in four adult Americans are paying off these loans.

-When young adults graduate from college, the average student loan borrower has $37,172 in student loans, which is over a $20,000 increase from just 13 years ago!
-With that same amount of money, individuals could have put a down payment on a home, purchased a new car, or even started their own businesses.
+When young adults graduate from college, the average student loan borrower has $37,850 in loans, which has roughly tripled since 2007.
+Individuals could have made a down payment on a home, bought a new car, or started a business with that money.

-As a result, young adults truly face an uphill battle when becoming financially independent from their parents.
-In addition to these obstacles, many young people do not have the knowledge base to know how to manage their money in the first place.
-A survey conducted in 2017 of 455 college students revealed:
+Young adults face an uphill battle to become financially independent from their parents.
+Additionally, many lack the knowledge to create budgets and manage their money.
+A 2016 survey of 455 college students revealed:

-• Thirty percent indicated their parents taught them nothing about managing money.
+• 30% said their parents taught them nothing about managing money.

-• Fifty-one percent received no financial education in high school.
+• 51% of students received no financial education in high school.

-• Forty-three percent are not tracking their spending.
+• 43% of people aren’t tracking their spending.

-Additionally, a 2018 research study found similar conclusions.
-A sample of 3,050 adult individuals participated in the National Financial Capability Study, a survey that sought out to review and assess the financial practices and knowledge of U.S. adults ages 18 and older.
-The NFCS studies the individual’s financial knowledge and aptitude, including their understanding of basic economic concepts such as interest rates and inflation, and assesses their use of credit cards, conventional financial institutions, and alternative financial services.
+A 2018 study found similar conclusions.
+The National Financial Capability Study involved a sample of 3,050 adults, which reviewed and assessed the financial practices and knowledge of U.S. adults ages 18 and older.
+The NFCS studies individuals’ financial knowledge and aptitude, including their understanding of basic economic concepts like interest rates and inflation, and assesses their use of credit cards, conventional financial institutions, and alternative financial services.
 The results showed that:

-• Similarly, their counterparts in the financially striving category, which composed 10 percent of the individuals being studied, struggled with certain management behaviors like credit card usage and budgeting.
-This group of individuals also put their health at risk by skipping doctors’ appointments, health exams, and prescriptions due to financial constraints.
+• Their counterparts in the financially striving category, which composed 10 percent of the studied individuals, also struggled with management behaviors like credit card usage and budgeting.
+Due to financial constraints, this group also risked their health by skipping doctors’ appointments, exams, and prescriptions.

-• About 36 percent of the individuals involved in this study were considered to be “financially at risk” because they had experienced an unexpected drop in income during the previous 12 months.
-These individuals reported that they had no savings to cover their living expenses for 3 months if needed.
-They also lacked the proper resources to come up with 2,000 dollars in case of an accident or emergency.
+• About 36% of the study participants were considered “financially at risk” due to an unexpected income drop in the past 12 months.
+They reported no savings to cover 3 months of living expenses and lacked resources to raise $2,000 for an emergency.

 How Can Parents Raise Financially Independent Children?

 Incorporate money matters into your conversations.
-While you may feel like your child knows about financial management, it is important to refresh their memory.
-Many college students feel trapped in trying to pay their bills while also having fun with friends.
-Speak with them about this, and let them know that you are there for support.
-Be sure to talk WITH your child, and not at them.
-It should be a conversation and not a lecture.
-Being calm, supportive, and encouraging will go much further than reprimanding or instructing.
+While your child may understand financial management, it’s important to refresh their memory continually.
+Many college students may feel trapped trying to pay bills while having fun with friends.
+Speak with them and let them know you’re there for support.
+Talk with your child, not at them.
+It should be a conversation, not a lecture.
+Being calm, supportive, and encouraging will go further than reprimanding or instructing.

-On the other hand, make sure that your child knows your expectations.
-They need to be clear and forthcoming!
-Do you expect them to pay for their own college, or can you provide support for tuition?
+Ensure your child knows your expectations.
+Are they paying for college themselves, or can you provide some support via tuition?
 What about books?
-Can they live with you after they turn 18, and if they do will there be rent?
-Are you willing to cosign on a car payment or other loan?
-Many parents assume that their child knows what should be expected of them, and this is not always the case.
-Talk about money and what their financial independence would look like to you (as well as what they want it to look like for themselves)!
+Can they live with you after they turn 18, and will there be rent?
+Will you cosign a car payment or loan?
+Many parents assume their child knows their expectations, but this may not always be true.
+Set time aside to discuss money matters and your vision of their financial independence versus their own.

 Make a Plan